 To move chaff from the QLD or NSW (Cobaki/ Piggabeen) fire ant infested areas you must: To move chaff from the Murwillumbah or Wardell movement control areas you must: Check the premises every 12 weeks and keep records (Clause 14).
-Treat it by hammer milling it or cut it with a chaff cutter.
 Treat the premises if fire ants have been found within 12 months and keep records (Clause 15).
 Treat it by hammer milling the chaff or cut it with a chaff cutter.
 Place it in preventative conditions (for example, in a sealed bag) immediately after treatment until it arrives in NSW.
 Check every bag for rips or tears.
+Obtain a Plant Health Certificate, Make a Record of Movement (RoM) declaration (Clause 12).
+Treat it by hammer milling it or cut it with a chaff cutter.
 Place it in preventative conditions (for example, in a sealed bag) immediately after treatment until it arrives in NSW.
 Check every bag for rips or tears.
 Make a Record of Movement declaration if you are acting on behalf of a business, organisation or council.
-Obtain a Plant Health Certificate, OR Issue a BioSecure HACCP Biosecurity Certificate Make a Record of Movement (RoM) declaration (Clause 12).
 See the Order (Clause 28) See the Order (Clause 28) and Group Biosecurity Emergency Permit (Conditions 1, 7)